-Keohane holds a B.A. from Yale University, an M.B.A. from Harvard Business School, and an M.Sc. from London School of Economics, where she was a Fulbright Scholar.
-She lives in New York City with her husband and two daughters.
+Keohane is a Senior Fellow at New America, and serves on the boards of several nonprofit organizations.
+She holds a B.A. from Yale University, an M.B.A. from Harvard Business School, and an M.Sc. from London School of Economics, where she was a Fulbright Scholar.
+Keohane lives in New York City with her husband and two daughters.

 Five Questions on Innovative Finance With Georgia Levenson Keohane